vignesh24g/Knockout_tournament/README.md

 # Knockout_tournament
-Its a verilog project- hdl programming
+Its a verilog project using Hardware descriptive language programming